 Format - https://blog.com/feed

-- The RSS feed must be public, or the URL must include a the necessary credentials (e.g. Username and Password) in the case of a non-public feed.
+- The RSS feed must be public, or the URL must include the necessary credentials (e.g. username and password) in the case of a non-public feed.

-- SocialChorus pulls in the following elements from RSS feeds in order to build cards:
+- Firstup pulls in the following elements from RSS feeds in order to build cards:

 - In order for an image to be included in a card, the image must be at least 400 x 200 px.